keshari1arya/GreenRoom/README.md

-node 20 or higher (install using nvm, recommended) dotnet sdk 8 or higher docker (latest) docker compose
+node 20 or higher (install using nvm, recommended) dotnet sdk 8 or higher dotnet ef cli (ignore if in visual studio IDE) docker (latest) docker compose

 ## Build

 Run `dotnet build -tl` to build the solution.

 ## Run

 On the root folder to run database and localstack (for mocking aws in local machine):

 ```bash
 docker-compose up -d
 ```

 ### API: